 The software application that supports this headless functionality is called AppCenter.
 It is included with the K2 Media Client.
-For more information, refer to "Using AppCenter" on page 39
+For more information, refer to Chapter 3, Using AppCenter.

 Automation protocols and other optional applications can also be used to control K2 Media Client units remotely.
 For more information, refer to the K2 Media Client System Guide.